 Split that up evenly into the chilled parfaits with set coffee jello, being careful to pour down the side of the glass (or onto the back of a spoon) to prevent disturbing the coffee layer.

 Another couple hours in the fridge, then you’re good to go!
-Top with whipped cream (homemade, of course), eat straight up, serve as dessert, as an afternoon snack/pick-me-up, or really, whenever you deem it appropriate to have some coffee (<– any and all the time).
+Top with whipped cream (homemade whipped cream, of course), eat straight up, serve as dessert, as an afternoon snack/pick-me-up, or really, whenever you deem it appropriate to have some coffee (<– any and all the time).

 These little coffee jello parfaits are perfect for entertaining (use smaller cups and make 8 of them!), impressing dinner guests, or simply finding a way to creatively enjoy your coffee, especially in warmer months.

 As I mentioned, they’re unconventional, just like this year (and my coffee rolls!).
 Though I will say… This coffee trend is more than welcome to stick around in our house.

 This Year… Not so much.
 Cheers to that, eh?